trapexit/mergerfs/README.md

 #### rename & link ####

-**NOTE:** If you're receiving errors from software when files are moved / renamed then you should consider changing the create policy to one which is **not** path preserving or contacting the author of the offending software and requesting that `EXDEV` be properly handled.
+**NOTE:** If you're receiving errors from software when files are moved / renamed then you should consider changing the create policy to one which is **not** path preserving, enabling `ignorepponrename`, or contacting the author of the offending software and requesting that `EXDEV` be properly handled.

 [rename](http://man7.org/linux/man-pages/man2/rename.2.html) is a tricky function in a merged system.
 Under normal situations rename only works within a single filesystem or device.
 If a rename can't be done atomically due to the source and destination paths existing on different mount points it will return **-1** with **errno = EXDEV** (cross device).